 Fumes

-Exhaust fumes – the silent killer in the workplace
+Exhaust fumes – a silent killer in the workplace

 Look at these pictures.
 You know these situations, right?

-The exhaust fumes produced during the combustion of fuels – petrol, diesel, LPG, as well as those accompanying the welding process – are extremely dangerous to both humans and the environment.
+Exhaust gases produced during the combustion of fuels – gasoline, diesel, LPG, as well as those accompanying the welding process – are extremely dangerous to both humans and the environment.
 They contain a number of toxic chemical compounds, such as carbon monoxide (CO), nitrogen oxides (NOx), particulate matter (PM), benzene, and even heavy metals.

 Long-term exposure to exhaust fumes can lead to serious lifestyle diseases, such as: